jcarterlab/The-Good-the-Bad-and-the-Ugly/The-Good-the-Bad-and-the-Ugly.md

 **2) Z Scores:**

-The z scores are then calculated by term as the raw value less the term’s mean, divided by the term’s standard deviation.
-This allows us to compare the relative trajectory of the terms at the time of Trump’s presidency.
+The z scores are then calculated as the raw value less the term’s mean, divided by the term’s standard deviation.
+This allows us to compare the relative trajectory of terms during Trump’s presidency.

-### 1\) The Good
+## 1\) The Good

 ![](The-Good-the-Bad-and-the-Ugly_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-### 2\) The Bad
+## 2\) The Bad

 ![](The-Good-the-Bad-and-the-Ugly_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-### 3\) The Ugly
+## 3\) The Ugly

 ![](The-Good-the-Bad-and-the-Ugly_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->